chao-mu/art/README.md

 # art

-A collection of small art projects in separate self-contained code bases
+A collection of small art projects in separate code bases.
+At some point I may put common components in a library, but for now I'd like to keep them separate.

+## Index

+[00001](00001) - Melting/distorting skull and cross bones with RGB channels having separate velocities (GLSL/C++)

-## Video Recording
+## Rendering

 To record video output, instead of mucking with libav I just use apitrace and ffmpeg.